garethdmm/atlas/README.md

         )
       ```

-    - Before starting a run, you can build this featureset in the atlas console and examine to data visually
+    - Before starting a run, you can build and inspect parts of this featureset in the [Atlas Console](ml/console.py).
+Start the console from the root directory with `make console`, and you can plot a pre-defined featureset like this:
       ```python
         simple_prices.plot_data(datetime(2019, 1, 1), datetime(2019, 3, 1), subplots=True)
       ```